Memorable Manitobans: John A. “Jack” MacDonell (1918-2011)

 He was a founding and executive member of the Canadian Association of Gerontology, a President of the Canadian Society of Geriatric Medicine, the chair of the first and second Canadian Conference on Aging, and an active participant in the Secretariat on Aging of the Canadian Council on Social Development.
 He also chaired a subcommittee of the Royal College of Physicians and Surgeons of Canada that led to the establishment of geriatrics as a specialty in Canada.

+He married fellow physician Asa Kristjansson (1918-2020) and they had a daughter.
 In 1976, he was inducted into the Order of Canada for his leadership in the field of geriatrics in Manitoba.
 He also received the Distinguished Member Award from the Canadian Association on Gerontology, an Outreach Award from the University of Manitoba, and the Queen Elizabeth II Golden Jubilee Medal.
 On retirement in 1984, his colleagues established a scholarship in his name at the University of Manitoba, and in 1988, he received the designation of Professor Emeritus in Medicine.